What we do

 Our activities and initiatives

-RCGP Scotland and the Faculty of Medical Leadership and Management (FMLM) are delighted to offer a free of charge webinar for all GPs on ‘Leadership from General Practice’ on the evening of Wednesday 27 August from 19:30-20:30.
+RCGP Scotland and the Faculty of Medical Leadership and Management (FMLM) held a free of charge webinar for all GPs on ‘Leadership from General Practice’ on the evening of Wednesday 27 August.

-The webinar will be Chaired by Dr John Gillies, Chair of RCGP Scotland.
-Dr Miles Mack, incoming Chair of RCGP Scotland, and Dr Michelle Watts, Associate Director, Primary Care Services, will deliver a short future focused presentation exploring values based leadership and its implications for the NHS in Scotland and will look at leadership from general practice in an evolving landscape.
-The presentation will be followed by a Question and Answer session when the speakers would value your questions on the topic.
-To participate in this innovative webinar and have the opportunity to ask your questions, you must register your interest on the FMLM website at
+The webinar was Chaired by Dr John Gillies, Chair of RCGP Scotland.
+Dr Miles Mack, incoming Chair of RCGP Scotland, and Dr Michelle Watts, Associate Director, Primary Care Services, also delivered a short future focused presentation exploring values based leadership and its implications for the NHS in Scotland.
+The presentation was followed by a Question and Answer session.
+You can listen to an audio recording of the webinar.

 Developing a Quality Framework for Scottish General Practice RCGP Scotland and Healthcare Improvement Scotland (HIS) have collaborated over the past 6 months (January - June 2014) to facilitate a working group to create a Quality Framework to drive quality improvement in Scottish General Practice and to support both RCGP Scotland and Healthcare Improvement Scotland objectives.